butarca/docker-dst-server/README.md

 ## Fork changes

-*Changed the image from "debian:buster-slim" to "debian:bullseye-slim" due to the relocation of the reposetory *Fixed missing file write permissions (0x6) in "/opt/stemcmd_scripts"
+* Changed the image from "debian:buster-slim" to "debian:bullseye-slim" due to the relocation of the reposetory.
+* Fixed missing file write permissions (0x6) in "/opt/stemcmd_scripts".

 # Don't Starve Together Dedicated Server Docker Image